Why I Switched from 1099 to S Corp (and How It Impacted My Freelance Business)

-If you’re a freelancer, you’re likely operating as a 1099 contractor.
+If you’re a freelancer, you’re likely operating as a 1099 independent contractor.
 Unfortunately, that also means you’re paying the most taxes possible, have no legal protection, and are perceived as an individual, not a business.

 In 2015, I took my freelancing career full-time.
 Each year was better than the last, but the more money I was making, the more I was paying in taxes.